surged20/homebrew-conversion-tools/Wizards of the Coast; Crypts of Kelemvor.md

 ## Area 12: Warded Chamber

-From the entry room of {@area 11|Area 11: Faintly Lit Stairs}, the characters will be able to see some of the details of this room through the open door, as you determine.
+From the entry room of {@area 11|Area 11}, the characters will be able to see some of the details of this room through the open door, as you determine.

 >> The floor of this rectangular chamber is breached directly in front of the door by a collapsed trap--a spiked pit fifteen feet across and nearly twenty-five feet side to side.
 Narrow ledges to both sides look as though they should allow passage around the pit.
 Near the center of the twenty-foot-high chamber, a brazier of balance stands unlit.
 A sealed sarcophagus is set off to the side.